yagordeev/spisok/README.md

 Builds the app for production to the `client/dist` folder.<br>
 It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.<br>
+The build is minified, using `Babel` compiler and the filenames include the hashes.<br>

 ### `npm run start`
 Basic run for your app.<br>